 Relationship dangers of forced quarantine

-If you’re a couple affected by Covid-19, you may be worried about the effect of the pandemic.
+If you’re a couple affected by Covid-19, you may be worried about the effects of the pandemic.

-You may be worried if you’re going to make it through economically, eat into your saving to handle routine living expenses, or struggle to cater for your children.
+You may be worried if you’re going to make it through economically, eat into your savings to handle routine living expenses or struggle to cater to your children.

 All these worries can ramp up your anxiety and stress levels and may drive you to consider taking it out on your partner.